-In connection with the Series E Convertible Notes, the Company issued warrants to investors and investment bankers to purchase common shares of 1,307,190 and 114,380, respectively (see Note 6 for fair value computation).
-On November 30, 2017, in connection with a provision in the Series E Convertible Note warrants issued to investors (Series E Investor Warrants), the outstanding Series E Investor Warrants doubled, as the Company had not completed an IPO by November 30, 2017.
-Therefore, total warrants outstanding to investors under the Series E Convertible Notes are 2,614,380.
+In connection with the Series E Convertible Notes, the Company issued warrants to investors and investment bankers to purchase common shares of 1,307,190 and 114,380, respectively (see Note 6 - Fair Value Measurements for fair value computation).
+On November 30, 2017, in connection with a provision in the Series E Convertible Note warrants issued to investors (Series E Investor Warrants), the outstanding Series E Investor Warrants doubled, as the Company had not completed an initial public offering by November 30, 2017.
+Therefore, total warrants outstanding to investors under the Series E Convertible Notes are 3,102,244.
 The sum of the fair value of the warrants, the BCF, the embedded conversion feature and issuance costs for the Series E Convertible Notes described above were recorded as debt discounts to be amortized to interest expense over the respective term using the effective interest method.
-During the three months ended March 31, 2017 and 2018, the Company recognized interest expense of \$0 from the amortization of the debt discounts.
+During the three and nine months ended September 30, 2017 the Company recognized interest expense of \$2,208,779 and \$2,898,810, respectively, from the amortization of the debt discounts.
+During the three and nine months ended September 30, 2018, the Company recognized interest expense of \$0 and \$69,736, respectively, from the amortization of the debt discounts.